Arkha-Corvus/Arkha-Corvus/README.md

  These projects showcase my problem-solving approach, attention to detail and my ability to analyse potential risks, implementing the appropriate mitigation.

- I’m an aspiring SOC Analyst with hands-on experience in log analysis, SIEM tools and threat detection.
+ I am a Security Analyst with hands-on experience in log analysis, SIEM tools and threat detection.
 My portfolio highlights my practical knowledge of core SOC tasks.